kubos/kubos-cli/README.md

-# Kubos SDK
+# Kubos CLI

 ## NOTE: This module is primarily meant to run inside of a provisioned Vagrant Box.
-## ALMOST ALL USERS WILL WANT TO USE THIS IN THE VAGRANT CONTEXT SEE <LINK> FOR THE VAGRANT INSTALLATION DOCS
+## ALMOST ALL USERS WILL WANT TO USE THIS IN THE VAGRANT CONTEXT SEE [THE KUBOS DOCS](http://docs.kubos.co) FOR THE VAGRANT INSTALLATION DOCS

 #### Advanced users may want to use this natively on their machines.
 Below are the instructions for manual installation

 ### Installation:

-Install the kubos cli
+Install the kubos-cli

 ```
 $ pip install kubos-cli